IBM-Blockchain-Archive/learn-chaincode/README.md

 Queries do not result in blocks being added to the chain.
 You will use `Query` to read the value of your chaincode state's key/value pairs.

-In your `chaincode.go` file, change the `Query` function so that it calls a generic read function.
+In your `chaincode_start.go` file, change the `Query` function so that it calls a generic read function.

 ```
 func (t *SimpleChaincode) Query(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {